 Agile Project Management:

-Agile project management is a methodology used across industries to handle transitions and hedge against uncertainties.
-The Agile project management life cycle can be applied on small and large scales, from specific projects to enterprise-level decisions.
+Many industries use the Agile project management methodology to handle transitions and hedge against uncertainties.
+The Agile project management life cycle can be applied on both small, specific projects and large, enterprise-level decisions.

-- Careers this concentration prepares for: Project managers with a background in Agile project management are prepared for a variety of leadership positions, including work as senior business analysts and IT project managers.
+- Careers: project managers with a background in Agile project management are prepared for a variety of leadership positions, which include work as senior business analysts and IT project managers.

-A concentration in IT project management focuses on specialized skills in software risk and quality management, and may also include project management strategies for overseeing geographically diverse teams.
+A concentration in IT project management focuses on specialized software-risk and quality-management skills; it may also include project management strategies that oversee geographically diverse teams.

-- Careers this concentration prepares for: A specialization in IT especially prepares you to lead software development projects in roles as a computer research scientist or an information systems manager.
+- Careers: with a specialization in IT, you are prepared to lead software development projects as a computer research scientist or an information systems manager.

-Project management with a construction emphasis focuses on the management skills needed to handle construction projects, including creating energy efficient designs and managing projects internationally.
+Project management with a construction emphasis focuses on the management skills you need to handle construction projects; this includes creating energy efficient designs and managing international projects.

 Curriculum for an Online Doctoral Degree in Project Management